minimalparts/SemanticHashingFFA/README.md

     pip install -r requirements.txt

+## Datasets

+The datasets should be downloaded from their respective copyright holders.
+For testing purposes, though, we include the Wikipedia data used in our paper.
+It is already preprocessed and available at *datasets/wikipedia*.

 ## General structures

 The Fruit Fly Algorithm is implemented in directory *fly*, while the Binary Neural Network